Alan Clark

 dsl Dire Straits Legacy

 10 or so years ago, I received an invitation from an Italian geezer to play Dire Straits tunes on top of a ski mountain with him in the Italian Dolomites in December.
-The invite had also gone out to my Dire Straits’ colleague John Illsley, so we spoke, figured it would be a laugh, accepted and a good weekend was had.
-Fast forward to now, and that Italian geezer, Marco Caviglia, plus most of my DS colleagues have played in Brazil, Argentina, the US, the UK, Finland, Poland, Spain, Italy, Germany, China, New Zealand and more.
+The invite had also gone out to Dire Straits’ bass player John Illsley.
+We spoke, figured it would be a laugh, accepted and a good weekend was had.
+Fast forward to now and that Italian geezer, Marco Caviglia, plus most of my DS colleagues, have joined the band and played in Brazil, Argentina, the US, the UK, Finland, Poland, Spain, Italy, Germany, China, New Zealand and more.
 Marco grew up dreaming of playing with Dire Straits, and with dedication and a lot of work, made his dream come true because we, Dire Straits Legacy, have had the following Dire Straits’ people in the band:

 John Illsley, Pick Withers, Mel Collins, Jack Sonni, Phil Palmer, Danny Cummings and Tommy Mandel.
-We’ve also had in the band the world’s best rock drummer, Steve Ferrone from Tom Petty and the Heartbreakers, plus world renowned record producer Trevor Horn, and Italian star Max Gazze.
+We’ve also had the world’s best rock drummer, Steve Ferrone from Tom Petty and the Heartbreakers, plus world renowned record producer Trevor Horn, and Italian star Max Gazze.
 DSLegacy.com

-If you’re hoping to see Mark Knopfler, he won’t be there.
-In his place will be the Italian geezer, Marco, whose spirited, dedicated, heartfelt and skilful performance will not leave you wanting anything but more.
+If you’re hoping to see Mark Knopfler, stay at home.
+He won’t be there.
+In his place will be the Italian geezer, Marco, whose spirited, dedicated, heartfelt, skilful performance will not leave you wanting anything but more.
 Learn more here: DSLegacy.com

 Activities at Sarm Music Bank